Gary V. Engelhardt

-Dr. Engelhardt’s specialties are in the economics of aging, household saving, pensions, Social Security, taxation, and housing markets.
-His current research focuses on three areas: the impact of access to affordable housing on the health and living arrangements of the elderly, sponsored by the MacArthur Foundation; the impact of Vietnam-era military service on Social Security benefits, sponsored by the Social Security Administration; and the economic evaluation of asset-building policies such as Individual Development Accounts and children’s savings accounts.
+Dr. Engelhardt's specialties are in the economics of aging, household saving, pensions, Social Security, taxation, and housing markets.
+His current research focuses on three areas: the impact of Social Security on economic well-being in retirement, sponsored by the Social Security Administration; the impact of health and cognition on housing decisions in old age; and the role of financial literacy in saving behavior.
 He teaches graduate and undergraduate courses in public economics, applied econometrics, and program evaluation.

 His work and commentary have been featured nationally, including in The Wall Street Journal, New York Times, Washington Post, Chicago Tribune, Los Angeles Times, Fox News, CNBC, MSNBC, National Public Radio's Morning Edition, and American Public Media's Marketplace.